Chemotherapy Acral Erythema

 • Identify the etiology of palmar-plantar erythrodysesthesia.

-• Describe the exam findings typically seen in patients with palmar-plantar erythrodysesthesia.
+• Assess the exam findings typically seen in patients with palmar-plantar erythrodysesthesia.

-• Describe the potential complications of palmar-plantar erythrodysesthesia.
+• Evaluate the potential complications of palmar-plantar erythrodysesthesia.

-• Describe the modalities to improve care coordination among interprofessional team members in order to improve outcomes for patients affected by palmar-plantar erythrodysesthesia.
+• Communicate modalities to improve care coordination among interprofessional team members and improve outcomes for patients affected by palmar-plantar erythrodysesthesia.

 Introduction

 Acral erythema, also known as Palmar-plantar erythrodysesthesia (PPE), palmoplantar erythrodysesthesia, toxic erythema of the palms and soles, hand-foot syndrome (HFS), or Burgdorf reaction.
-This adverse event is caused by many classic chemotherapeutic agents and newer molecular-targeted therapies.
-It is characterized by intense, painful erythema of the palms and soles that can progress to the formation of vesicles or bullae.[1][2][3].
+Many classic chemotherapeutic agents and newer molecular-targeted therapies cause this adverse event.
+It is characterized by intense, painful erythema of the palms and soles that can progress to the formation of vesicles or bullae.[1][2][3]
 See Image.
 Chemotherapy Acral Erythema.

 Etiology